niveditha-vudayagiri/file-search-engine/README.md

 4. Evaluating Retrieval Performance

-Copy the result files to trec_eval-main and run it
+Copy the result files to trec_eval-main and run below file

+finaltest.sh

 # Results & Observations
 - BM25 outperforms other models in ranking effectiveness due to term frequency saturation and document length normalization.